 We study the role of financial frictions in determining the allocation of investment and innovation.
-Empirically, we find that firms are investment-intensive when they have low net worth but become innovation-intensive as they accumulate more net worth.
+Empirically, we find that established firms are investment-intensive when they have low net worth but become innovation-intensive as they accumulate net worth.
 To interpret these findings, we develop an endogenous growth model with heterogeneous firms and financial frictions.
-In our model, low net worth firms are investment-intensive because their returns to capital are high.
-Financial frictions slow the rate at which firms exhaust the returns to capital and shift towards innovation.
-Calibrating to the US economy, we find that the resulting lower growth implies large GDP losses even though capital misallocation is small.
-In other words, financial markets effectively fund the implementation of existing ideas, but do not adequately fund the discovery of new ideas.
-If innovation has positive spillovers, a planner would not only raise innovation but also lower investment expenditures among constrained firms.
+In our model, firms are investment-intensive when they have low net worth because their returns to capital are high.
+Financial frictions determine the rate at which firms drive down the returns to capital and shift towards innovation.
+Quantitatively, the aggregate losses due to lower innovation are large, even though the allocation of capital to existing ideas is comparatively efficient.
+If innovation has positive spillovers, a planner would lower investment among constrained firms to finance more innovation.
+An innovation subsidy does not generate the correct distribution of investment and innovation to exactly decentralize this outcome.

-We thank Andy Abel, Fernando Alvarez, Cristina Arellano, David Argente, Marco Bassetto, Gideon Bornstein, Jeff Buckley, Satyajit Chatterjee, Nicolas Crouzet, Maarten De Ridder, Nik Engbom, Vincent Glode, Jeremy Greenwood, Hugo Hopenhayn, Chad Jones, Greg Kaplan, Pete Klenow, Felix Kubler, Pablo Kurlat, Simon Mongey, Guillermo Ordonez, Victor Rios-Rull, Richard Rogerson, Pierre-Daniel Sarte, Chris Tonetti, and seminar participants at the Jackson Hole Macro Conference 2023, the Penn-Wharton Macro Lunch Group, the Minneapolis Fed, the University of Wisconsin, the Richmond Fed, the conference in honor of Richard Rogerson's 65th birthday, the London School of Economics, the Philadelphia Fed, the Cowles Macro Conference 2023, the NBER Summer Institute 2023, the Econometric Society 2023 Australasia Meeting, Duke University, University of Surrey, Georgetown University, Cornell University, the University of Chicago, and Stanford University.
+^{}We thank Andy Abel, Fernando Alvarez, Cristina Arellano, David Argente, Marco Bassetto, Corina Boar, Gideon Bornstein, Jeff Buckley, Satyajit Chatterjee, Nicolas Crouzet, Maarten De Ridder, Nik Engbom, Vincent Glode, Jeremy Greenwood, Hugo Hopenhayn, Chad Jones, Greg Kaplan, Pete Klenow, Felix Kubler, Pablo Kurlat, Simon Mongey, Guillermo Ordonez, Victor Rios-Rull, Richard Rogerson, Pierre-Daniel Sarte, Chris Tonetti, and numerous seminar participants for helpful comments.
 We thank Samuel Stern, Jose Cristi Le-Fort, Erin Gibson, and Mariana Sans for excellent research assistance.
 Previously circulated as "Investment, Innovation, and Financial Frictions."